__copyright__ = 'Copyright 2017-2018, http://radical.rutgers.edu'

 '''

-**Purpose**: Setup RabbitMQ system on the client side.
+**Purpose**: Setup ZMQ system on the client side.
 We instantiate

 queue(s) 'pendingq-*' for communication between the enqueuer thread and